 The first impression matters - As Jeff Bezos says, "Branding is what people say about you when you're not in the room."

-You need to think of your writing as a business as I have mentioned before.
-Which means you need to brand your business, and not just the books.
+As I have mentioned, you need to think of your writing as a business.
+This means you need to brand your business and not just the books.

-Part of a brand is a trademark which will identify your business to your customers.
-If you think of McDonalds and how they are recognized the world over.
-I know, I have seen them everywhere while traveling.
+Part of a brand is a trademark that will identify your business to your customers if you think of Mcdonald's and how it has been recognized worldwide.

-If you have a business, you can trademark your name or your products.
+You can trademark your name or products if you have a business.
 You cannot trademark a title of a book.
-Unfortunately, I cannot trademark my name because I will compete with Veronica Beard's Jeans for instance.
-My books are about Shopify and you can bet they have trademarked Shopify.
+Unfortunately, I cannot trademark my name because I will compete with Veronica Beard's Jeans, for instance.
+My books are about Shopify, and you can bet Shopify has trademarked them.
 If you do business internationally, you will have to trademark for every country that you do business in.
-Although there is an international entity that can take care of 80 countries.
+However, an international entity can take care of 80 countries.

-Branding also consists of branding tools and strategy to help you distinguish your business from your competition.
+Branding also consists of branding tools and strategies to help you distinguish your business from your competition.

 The tools for branding are your logo, colors, images, website, content, and social media presence and profiles.

 Your brand strategy will help define how your customers see your business and product.
-And it is also figuring out your positioning or “winning-difference”.
-Most importantly it’s what helps you stand out from the competition and avoid having to compete on price.
+And it is also figuring out your positioning or “winning difference”.
+Most importantly, it helps you stand out from the competition and avoid competing on price.

 Building a brand strategy for your eCommerce store is also powerful marketing, customer retention, and loyalty technique and is necessary for any new or established eCommerce business.